 This fading in the length of the hairs can be of different types, based on from which level the transition is starting to happen.

 There is an age-long debate about how to define the lengths of these different types of fading.
-People are always confused about which length should be called a high fade and which length should be low fade.
+People are always confused about which length should be called a high fade and which length should be a low fade.

 Low Fade Haircut